-In an "Out of Hours" situation, if the council attend a Tenant's home and the Tenant is not at home, or the council subsequently assesses that the reported "out of hours" repair falls within the 'Routine' repair category, the council may recharge the Tenant for the cost of the abortive call. .
-(Section 5.2 of the council's Repairs Policy, March 2018).
-Routine repairs are non-urgent works with no health and safety issues.
+In an "Out of Hours" situation, if the council attends a tenant's home and the tenant is not at home, or the council subsequently assesses that the reported "out of hours" repair is not an emergency, the council may recharge the tenant for the cost of the abortive call.
+Standard charges are listed within the "Schedule of Costs for Recharges" document, which are aligned with the National Housing Federation Schedule of Rates (NATFED).

-Standard charges are listed within the "Schedule of Costs for Recharges" document.
-The "Schedule of Costs for Recharges" is subject to an annual review to be carried out by the Housing Repairs Manager.
-Where a rechargeable repair is undertaken "out of hours", an invoice will be raised within 10 working days and a 15% administrative charge will be added to the total amount payable.
+Where a rechargeable repair is undertaken "Out of Hours", an invoice will be raised within 10 working days and a standard administrative charge will be added to the total amount payable.